 4. UE sends Tracking area update request message with mapped 4G GUTI.

 5. The MME based on the 4G GUTI determines that there is no Nx interface to the AMF.
 The MME rejects the UE with new cause code "Handover Attach Required".
+The UE does not delete any 4G or 5G GUTI and also gets an indication that network supports PDN Connection with handover flag.

 6. Based on this indication the UE performs Attach with mapped 4G GUTI.
+The UE may subsequently need to provide IMSI (as in the existing Attach procedure if MME is unable to locate the UE's IMSI based on either mapped 4G GUTI or previous 4G GUTI).
+In this step, the UE may also request setup of the first PDN connection.

 7. The MME follows the detailed attach procedure (steps now shown here).
 As part of the attach procedure the MME registers itself for the UE at the HSS.
+If this is a roamed-in UE, the MME does not include the "initial registration" indication.
+If this is a non-roaming scenario and the HSS is configured to provide "dual registration" support, the MME may include "initial registration" flag.
+This is a feature supported by MMEs for "dual registration" (see 23.401 CR).

-8. The HSS will need to have an indication (eg. reuse the dual-registration indication), so that the HSS does not sent cancel location to the AMF.
+8. The HSS does not sent cancel location to the AMF, based either on not receiving "initial registration" flag (for roaming), or being configured to support dual-registration mobility.

 9. The HSS+UDM responds with PGW-C+SMF and DNN(s) (mapped from APN(s)) information.